Going Back To Work After Your Baby: How To Deal With Separation Anxiety

 Going back to work after your maternity leave is never easy

-So you’ve had your baby and have enjoyed being home with her for months or longer, but now it’s time to get back to work.
-How do you deal with being apart from your baby?
+So you’ve had your baby and have enjoyed being home with him or her for months or longer, but now it’s time to get back to work.
+How do you deal with being apart from your baby (read: separation anxiety)?
 One theAsianparent Community user had the same question:

 “Separation anxiety was painful, especially for my kid,” wrote Jecyl B. “Went back to work for only a couple of weeks then quit.
 I’m now doing part time online job.”